 This course is tied closely to field study abroad, providing a hands-on experience in a foreign culture.
 Main objectives are to challenge students to consider business issues from a global perspective and to expose them to actual business environments abroad.
 Requirements include a team research project and an individual cultural report.
-The course includes a 7-day trip to various businesses in Germany.
+The course includes a 10-day trip to various businesses in South Korea and Taiwan.
 Students develop a research question in areas of managerial specialization and draw evidence from the field study to support their project report.
 While abroad, students visit a number of selected organizations and/or companies, and explore current business practices/issues.
 The group meets for three, 3-hour class sessions prior to the trip.
 Portions of these classes will focus on developing the research project.
-Also, to help prepare for the trip, selected outside speakers will share their experiences and perspectives on German business and culture.
-At the final class session after the trip, projects are presented in both written and oral forms.
+Also, to help prepare for the trip, selected outside speakers will share their experiences and perspectives on Asian business and culture.
+At the final class session, projects are presented in both written and oral forms.

-Special considersations/Logistics:
+Special considerations/Logistics:

-- Travel scheduled to take place March 7-15. - Expenses related to all academic/group aspects of the course/trip are covered by Katz.
+- Travel scheduled to take place April 30-May 10. - Expenses related to all academic/group aspects of the course/trip are covered by Katz.
 Students are required to cover individual expenses such as tuition, airfare, ground transfers, hotel, and meals. - A \$500 non-refundable deposit is required to reserve a space for this travel opportunity.

-GRP trip locations vary by academic year.
+• GRP trip locations vary by academic year

-BIND 2718: GLOBAL RESEARCH PRACTICUM - CHINA
+BIND 2733: GLOBAL RESEARCH PRACTICUM - SOUTH AMERICA